When Should You Reject a Delivery of Meat? (6 Critical Tips)

 A person holding very dark meat

-Another way to tell if meat has gone wrong is by looking at its appearance.
+Another way to tell if meat has gone bad is by looking at its appearance.
 Good meat should be pink or red, and the fat should be white or pale yellow.

-On the other hand, raw meat that has gone bad will have a dark or brown color, and the fat will be greenish-yellow.
-The meat may also have patches of mold or other local discolorations.
+On the other hand loaded fresh, raw meat that has gone bad will have a dark or brown color, and the fat will be greenish-yellow.
+The meat may also have patches of mold or other local discoloration.

 Moist foods shouldn’t be delivered dry or in dirty packaging.
-When receiving fresh meat or other packaged food, you should see no pest damage.
+When receiving fresh meat or fish delivery other than dry foods or packaged frozen food, you should see no pest damage.

 Additionally, if your meat arrives vacuum-packed, you should check to ensure the seal remains intact.
-If the vacuum pack shows signs of leaking or bloated with gas, this is a serious indication that food safety is compromised.
+If the vacuum pack is leaking or bloated, it is unsafe.

 5. Texture